ghi-electronics/Docs/software/tinyclr/loaders/stm32-bootloader.md

 3. Change the address to 08000000
 4. Click on the "Add to list >>" button then click the "OK" button.
 5. Click "Generate..."
-6. You now have the DFU file!
+6. You now have a DFU file!

 ## Uploading DFU Files
 To set the STM32 chip in DFU mode, BOOT1 pin (if available) needs to be low and and BOOT0 needs to be high when the system powers up.
 If your system has a BOOT1 or BOOTA button, just hold the button down while powering the system up.
 The device manager will see the device "STM Device in DFU Mode".